Roasted bell peppers cream soup. Soup is the soul of a kitchen.

 Ingredients

-- 4 tablespoons unsalted butter 4 tablespoons unsalted butter
+- 4 tablespoons unsalted butter

-- 5 cups potatoes 5 cups potatoes, peeled and diced
+- 5 cups potatoes, peeled and diced

-- 6 cups chicken broth 6 cups chicken broth
+- 6 cups chicken broth

-- 1 sprig thyme 1 sprig fresh thyme
+- 1 sprig thyme

-- 1 cup heavy cream 1 cup heavy cream, warm
+- 1 cup heavy cream

-- salt and pepper salt and pepper
+- salt and pepper

-- freh chives fresh chives for garnish
+- freh chives, for garnish

 Instructions

-- Preheat the broiler.
-Place the red and yellow peppers under the broiler and turn as they roast so it is even on all sides.
-Place the roasted peppers in a small bowl, seal tight with foil and let them steam for 10 minutes.
+- Place the roasted peppers in a small bowl, seal them tight with foil, and let them steam for 10 minutes.
 Remove from the bowl and pull off the skin.
 Use the back of a knife to remove the skin that will not come off.
-Remove the seeds, ribs and stems from the peppers.
+Remove the seeds, ribs, and s, and stems from the peppers.
 Chop them coarsely.

 - Melt butter in a soup pot over medium heat.
 Add the roasted peppers and leeks.
 Stir them in the butter to coat well.
 Reduce the heat to low and cook covered until the leeks are tender and translucent.
 About 5 minutes.